icyleaf/fastlane-plugin-ci_changelog/README.md

 ## About ci_changelog

-Automate generate changelog between previous and the latest commit of scm during the ci system
+Automate generate changelog between previous and the latest commit of SCM during the CI services.

 ### Available CI system: